sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/05-domain-joined-workstations.md

 ---

-## Part 5 — Centralized Authentication
+## Part 5: Centralized Authentication

 The point of the fleet is a single source of truth for identity.
-With all three endpoints joined, every interactive login — Windows or Linux — produces a `Logon` event (Event ID `4624`) in the domain controller's Security log, attributable to a named domain account.
+With all three endpoints joined, every interactive login, whether Windows or Linux, produces a `Logon` event (Event ID `4624`) in the domain controller's Security log, attributable to a named domain account.
 This is the audit-trail foundation that the SIEM module later builds detection content on top of.

 | | |
 |---|---|